bterwijn/invocation_tree/README.md

 ![permutations](https://raw.githubusercontent.com/bterwijn/invocation_tree/main/images/permutations_neighbor.gif)
 Or see it in the [Invocation Tree Web Debugger](https://www.invocation-tree.com/#codeurl=https://raw.githubusercontent.com/bterwijn/invocation_tree/refs/heads/main/src/permutations_neighbor.py)

-With recursion we can stop neighbors from being equal early, in contrast to iteration, where we would have had to filter out a permutation with equal neighbors after it was fully generated, which could be much slower and would require a more complex program.
+With recursion we can stop neighbors from being equal early, in contrast to iteration, where we would have had to filter out a permutation with equal neighbors after it was fully generated, which could be much slower and would require more complex program.

 **exercise3:** Print all permutations with replacements of elements 'A', 'B', and 'C' of length 5 that are palindrome ('ABABA' is palindrome because if you read it backwards it's the same).